 Climate change is one of the most serious threats facing the world.
 We are committed to tackling this issue, and we declared a climate emergency in February 2019.
-We are now working on a new action plan for the city and want your views on our proposals.
+We are now working on a new action plan for the city.

 What is the climate emergency?